hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 *107. Concerning Swami Vivekananda's reverence for his Guru:*

-"I can criticize even an Avatâra \[divine incarnation\] without the slightest diminution of my love for him!
+"I can criticize even an Avatāra \[divine incarnation\] without the slightest diminution of my love for him!
 But I know quite well that most people are not so; and for them it is safest to protect their own Bhakti!" (*CWSN* 1: 252)